Building Durable Data Pipelines. Data engineering techniques for robust… | by 💡Mike Shakhomirov | Mar, 2024

 If a data pipeline fails employees most likely will have to perform a set of manual tasks including unnecessary data sourcing, aggregation and processing to get to the desired outcome.

-Data availability and data quality issues might lead to further delays in data delivery and other reporting failures.
+Data availability and issues might lead to further in data delivery and other reporting failures.
 According to McKinsey report, time spent by employees on non-value-adding tasks can increase drastically due to these factors:

 This would typically include not-required data investigations including extra data sourcing, data cleansing, reconciliation, and aggreagtion resulting in lots of manual tasks.